lewweiming/mustard-css/README.md

 ## Serving with gulp

-> This will serve the website locally
+> This will serve the website locally.

+- Note that this will use the default theme variables

 ```
 npm install